Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ACK/ACKACK mechanism, i.e. it can not send a message that guarantees an immediate return without processing.
-Upon an ACK reception, the SRT sender updates its own RTT and RTTVar values using the same formulas as above, in which case rtt is the most recent value it receives, e.g., carried by an incoming ACK.
+Upon an ACK reception, the SRT sender updates its own RTT and RTTVar values using the same formulas as above, in which case rtt is the most recent value it receives, i.e., carried by an incoming ACK.

-Note that SRT socket can both send and receive.
-RTT and RTTVar are not just sender specific variables.
+Note that SRT socket can both send and receive data packets.
+RTT and RTTVar are updated by the socket both as a sender algorithm (via ACK packet), and as a receiver algorithm (via ACK-ACKACK pair).
-They are shared by both the sender and the receiver (of the same socket).
 When an SRT socket receives data, it updates its local RTT and RTTVar, which can be used for its own sender as well.

 ## Congestion Control